Laws regarding airsoft differ quite a lot from state to state. This page is listing all the regulations we put in place for the United States.

 - Atlantic City

-As mentioned above, we had to block postal codes in San Francisco from ordering, as airsoft guns are strictly regulated in this area.
-Orange tape is used on our guns to comply with the special markings law.
+Some postal codes in California are blocked from ordering, as airsoft guns are strictly regulated in this area.

 As the law specifies a 6mm caliber, Full Thrust products are blocked.

 As Columbia is restricting the sale of airsoft guns with BBs in excess of .18 inches in diameter, we blocked this area for purchasing airsoft guns.